JGCRI/gcam-doc/fusion.md

-Note that an instance of the DataVectorType is only created if the `generateDatatVector()` method is called (which should typically only be called through GCAM Fusion &lt;link to expand data vector&gt;) thus there is no runtime overhead penalty imposed on GCAM except when calling GCAMFusion to search for data.
-In addition implies that all of the changes required to allow for GCAM Fusion need only to be made in the header files by declaring variables as described above.
+Note that an instance of the DataVectorType is only created if the `generateDatatVector()` method is called (which should typically only be called through GCAM Fusion via [ExpandDataVector](#expanddatavector)) thus there is no runtime overhead penalty imposed on GCAM except when calling GCAMFusion to search for data.
+In addition this implies that all of the changes required to allow for GCAM Fusion need only to be made in the header files by declaring variables as described above.

 What to know when writing or updating a GCAM class
 --------------------------------------------------

 As mentioned earlier GCAM fusion changes the way we declare member variables for GCAM classes.
 Some of these changes are simply to associate meta information that the GCAM fusion tools can utilize to search and traverse the GCAM objects.
 Other changes are actually just to ensure we have a uniform approach so that we may generate as much boiler plate code as possible without the need to special case.
-Note while it is possible to not follow or utilize and of the GCAM Fusion tools and coding standards and still create valid and usable GCAM objects it is \*highly discouraged\*.
+Note while it is possible to not follow or utilize and of the GCAM Fusion tools and coding standards and still create valid and usable GCAM objects it is *highly discouraged*.
 While you may think you don't want anyone messing with the internals of your object keep in mind that these tools provide the ability to do so much more that just a high level GCAM API.
 We could (and have in experimental versions) take advantage to for instance to automatically generate all XML parsing code or make several copies of a running GCAM instance to run in parallel.